nkroemer/reliability/README.md

 savepath  fmreli toolbox folder/pathdef.m
 ```

-By default, the toolbox comes with the [CONN](https://www.nitrc.org/projects/conn/) atlas (i.e., Harvard-Oxford brain atlas + AAL cerebellum atlas), but other customized atlases can be used, if you provide an 'atlas.nii' and a corresponding 'labels.mat' file containing the atlas labels.
+By default, the toolbox comes with the [CONN](https://www.nitrc.org/projects/conn/) atlas (i.e., Harvard-Oxford brain atlas + AAL cerebellum atlas).
+Other customized atlases can be used, if you provide an 'atlas.nii' and a corresponding 'labels.mat' file containing the atlas labels.

 That's it, you are good to go.